Seattle Seahawks Rumors: Team Statement On Trevone Boykin Arrest, New NFL Rumors

 Trevone Boykin’s stats are pretty pedestrian, as he has only appeared in six regular season games.
 In that time, Boykin has completed 13-of-18 passes for 145 yards and a touchdown.
 He does have a decent quarterback rating of 91.2 but made most of his noise during 2016 preseason games.

 Following the 2015 college football season, the Seattle Seahawks signed Trevone Boykin as an undrafted free agent.
 Boykin’s contract is worth $1.635 million over three years, giving him a base salary of $540,000 in 2017 and then $630,000 in 2018.
-Following an arrest in college, Boykin may have seen his stock in the 2016 NFL Draft negatively affected.
+Following an arrest in college, Boykin might have seen his stock in the 2016 NFL Draft negatively affected.

 A previous report by ESPN relays information about the first Trevone Boykin arrest.
 The TCU quarterback was arrested and charged with assaulting a patrol officer (third-degree felony).
 He ended up getting suspended for the Alamo Bowl (TCU vs. Oregon), bringing an abrupt end to his college football career.
 Boykin also faced charges of resisting arrest and public intoxication.

 In this case, Boykin was involved in a scuffle within the bar, striking a bar employee before getting removed.
-San Antonio police officers arrived and in conjunction with the bar bouncers tried to end the fight that had moved outside of the bar.
+San Antonio police officers arrived and in conjunction with the bar bouncers tried to end the fight that had moved outside.
 After getting pulled away from the situation by friends, it was reported that Boykin charged the officers, swinging and making contact with the face of an officer.

-This past incident could have a large affect on whether or not the Seattle Seahawks rumors turn from giving him a second chance to simply cutting Trevone Boykin.
+This past incident could have a large effect on whether the Seattle Seahawks rumors turn from giving him a second chance to simply cutting Trevone Boykin.
 While he definitely serves an important role for the team, the negative publicity that Boykin’s arrest has brought the franchise might not go over well.
 The NFL reacts harshly to criminal activities since Roger Goodell took over as commissioner, so a league suspension could also be coming.

 There are certainly some notable quarterbacks available in free agency around the NFL.
 As previously reported by the Inquisitr, there have even been Seattle Seahawks rumors about the team showing interest in former San Francisco 49ers quarterback Colin Kaepernick.
 Would the team be willing to offer him the job as a backup QB to Russell Wilson?
 Would Kaepernick even want to take that deal?
 Other names that could be available include Tony Romo of the Dallas Cowboys and Johnny Manziel of the Cleveland Browns.